 Distributed Object Programming Lab

 Our research and teaching activities revolve around the design and implementation of adequate programming abstractions for devising dependable distributed systems, with a special focus on the object paradigm.
-Since we are part of the Business School of the University of Lausanne, a key aspect of our approach is to encompass not only theoretical and practical aspects of distributed technologies, but also enterprise-level concerns, such as deployment and maintenance of distributed architectures, business relevance and adoption of new programming abstractions.
+Since we are part of HEC Lausanne (University of Lausanne), a key aspect of our approach is to encompass not only theoretical and practical aspects of distributed technologies but also enterprise-level concerns, such as deployment and maintenance of distributed architectures, business relevance, and adoption of new programming abstractions.